Nested Instrumental Variables Analysis: Switcher Average Treatment Effect, Identification, Efficient Estimation and Generalizability: Introduction

-The archetype of an IV is an RCT with non-compliance, where the treatment assignment in the RCT constitutes a randomized encouragement to receive the treatment and hence an IV for the actual treatment uptake.
-The Prostate, Lung, Colorectal and Ovarian (PLCO) Cancer Screening Trial is a multiphasic RCT conducted from $1993$ to $2011$ at $10$ US institutions.
-A total of $154,897$ participants, aged $55$ to $74$ years, were enrolled and randomized to the intervention or control arm.
-Participants in the intervention arm were offered cancer screening exams while the control arm participants were advised to receive their usual medical care.
+A canonical example of an instrumental variable (IV) arises in a randomized controlled trial (RCT) with noncompliance, in which randomized treatment assignment serves as an encouragement to receive treatment and thus functions as an IV for actual treatment uptake.
+The Prostate, Lung, Colorectal, and Ovarian (PLCO) Cancer Screening Trial was a multiphasic RCT conducted from 1993 to 2011 across 10 U.S. institutions.
+Participants randomized to the intervention arm were offered cancer screening examinations, whereas those to the control arm received usual medical care.
+The clinical rationale for cancer screening is to identify and remove lesions before they progress to invasive cancer.

-Two methods of consent were used in this trial.
-Seven centers used a single consent process while the remaining three initially adopted a dual consent process.
-For centers adopting a single consent process, enrollment and randomization were consented at the same time.
-For centers adopting a dual consent process, participants were not informed of the study design, including the type of intervention, at enrollment and the first consent; later, enrolled participants who were randomized to the intervention arm were informed of the treatment assignment.
-Participants would need to consent for administration of screen exams (second consent).
-Results indicated that the compliance rate among participants under a single consent process was $91.3\%$, while that among participants under a dual consent process dropped to $71.2\%$.
-Because the rate of refusal to receive the screening intervention among dual-consent participants was deemed too high, the three screening centers later switched to the single consent process.
-In a \emph{post hoc} analysis, \citet{marcus2014non} found that the single versus dual consent process was significantly associated with compliance (odds ratio = $2.2$; $95\%$ CI: $2.0$ to $2.5$), even after adjusting for a rich set of baseline characteristics including age at randomization, race and ethnicity, gender, education, BMI, comorbidity score, among others.
+Two consent procedures were implemented in this trial.
+Seven centers used a single-consent process, where enrollment and randomization were consented simultaneously.
+The remaining three centers initially used a dual-consent process, in which participants were not informed of the study design or intervention type at initial enrollment.
+Those randomized to the intervention arm were later informed of their assignment and asked for a second consent.
+Compliance under the single-consent process was 91.3\%, versus 71.2\% under dual consent.
+Due to high refusal rates, the three centers later adopted the single-consent process.
+In a post hoc analysis, \citet{marcus2014non} found that the consent process significantly influenced receipt of cancer screening, even after adjusting for baseline characteristics including age, race/ethnicity, gender, education, BMI, and comorbidity score.